Skip to content

 type: left

-entityName: my-first-entity
+entity: my-first-entity

-leftField: partner_id
+left-field: partner_id

-rightField: id
+right-field: id

 - fields: id, name, display_name